We are delighted that you would like to join us in our mission to beat MND.

 Stonewell, Disabiltiy confident-employer, communication access uk, Hidden disabilities logo

-We are constantly seeking to learn more and are active participants in various networks, sit on different committees and encourage our people to attend conferences, seminars and events.
-On the basis that they will then share their learning with the rest of us.
+We are constantly seeking to learn more and are active participants in various networks, sit on different committees and encourage our people to attend conferences, seminars and events, on the basis that they will then share their learning with the rest of us.

 Looking out for our people